Crisis of the late Middle Ages: Demography

-The Medieval Warm Period ended sometime towards the end of the 13th century.
+The Medieval Warm Period ended at some time towards the end of the 13th century.
 This marked the start of the Little Ice Age, which resulted in harsher winters with reduced harvests.
 In Northern Europe, new technological innovations such as the heavy plough and the three-field system were not as effective in clearing new fields for harvest as they were in the Mediterranean because the north had poor, clay-like soil.
 Food shortages and rapidly inflating prices were a fact of life for as much as a century before the plague.
 Wheat, oats, hay and consequently livestock were all in short supply.

-Their scarcity resulted in malnutrition, which increases susceptibility to infections due to weakened immune systems.
+Their scarcity resulted in malnutrition, which increased susceptibility to infections due to weakened immune systems.
 In the autumn of 1314, heavy rains began to fall, which were the start of several years of cold and wet winters.
 The already weak harvests of the north suffered, and a seven-year famine ensued.
-In the years 1315 to 1317, a catastrophic famine, known as the Great Famine, struck much of North West Europe.
-It was arguably the worst in European history, perhaps reducing the population by more than 10%.
+Between 1315 and 1317, a catastrophic famine, known as the Great Famine, struck much of North-West Europe.
+It was arguably the worst in European history, possibly reducing the population by more than 10%.

 Most governments instituted measures that prohibited exports of foodstuffs, condemned black market speculators, set price controls on grain and outlawed large-scale fishing.
-At best, they proved mostly unenforceable and at worst they contributed to a continent-wide downward spiral.
-The hardest hit lands, like England, were unable to buy grain from France because of the prohibition, and from most of the rest of the grain producers because of crop failures from shortage of labor.
-Any grain that could be shipped was eventually taken by pirates or looters to be sold on the black market.
+At best these regulations proved mostly unenforceable, and at worst they contributed to a continent-wide downward spiral.
+The hardest-hit lands, like England, were unable to buy grain from France because of the prohibition, or from most of the rest of the grain producers because of crop failures due to labour shortage.
+All grain that could be shipped was eventually taken by pirates or looters to be sold on the black market.

 Meanwhile, many of the largest countries, most notably England and Scotland, had been at war.
-This resulted in them using up much of their treasury and creating inflation.
+This resulted in their using up much of their treasury and creating inflation.
 In 1337, on the eve of the first wave of the Black Death, England and France went to war in what became known as the Hundred Years' War.
-This situation was worsened when landowners and monarchs such as Edward III of England (r.
+This situation further deteriorated when landowners and monarchs such as Edward III of England (r.
 1327–1377) and Philip VI of France (r.
-1328–1350), raised the fines and rents of their tenants out of a fear that their comparatively high standard of living would decline.
+1328–1350) increased their tenants' fines and rents due to fear that their comparatively high standard of living would decline.

 When a typhoid epidemic emerged, many thousands died in populated urban centres, most significantly Ypres (now in Belgium).
 In 1318, a pestilence of unknown origin, which some contemporary scholars now identify as anthrax, targeted the animals of Europe.
 Sheep and cattle were particularly affected, further reducing the food supply and income of the peasantry.